Oil: The Lifeline of Your Engine

 For now, the closest you will probably get to lifetime engine oil is by using synthetic oil.
 Synthetic oil differs from mineral or refined natural oil in many areas -- including cost.
 Expect to pay three to four times more for synthetic oil.
 But remember, manmade oil will extend the period between oil changes.
 Pure Power Inc. sells a lifetime, washable oil filter for about $199, or roughly the cost of 40 disposable filters; however, that only solves the filter portion of the equation.
 The bottom line is that you must still change your oil on a regular basis -- at least for now, anyway.
 Oil is the lifeline of your vehicle's engine.
 Be sure to manage it as such.

-For more information about engines, engine oil and other related topics, follow the links on the next page.
+For more information about engines, engine oil and other related topics, follow the links below.